scolomar/dca/2-Image_creation_management_and_registry/1-Dockerfile.md

 CMD ["spring-petclinic.jar"]
 ```

-This simple Dockerfile is a perfect example of an optimal build of a Docker image using a Java artifact that will be deployed in production with maximal security and performance.
+This simple Dockerfile is a perfect example of an optimal build of a Docker image creating a Java artifact that will be deployed in production with maximal security and performance.
 In the first stage `clone` we fetch the code using `git` but this software will not be available in our production image.
 In the second stage `build` we use Maven to build the final artifact using many dependencies that will not appear in the final image.
 In our production image we use the resulting artifact of the `build` stage and a Java Runtime Environment to execute our Java application.
 This tiny image will be deployed in production maximizing the security and performance of our containerized application.
 This is obviously only an example.
 Your use case might need more complex stages or even dependencies to run the final artifact in the production environment.